SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/codec-api-definition.md

 ---

 LPWAN Agents provide a way to plugin custom codecs, capable of encoding and decoding the payloads to and from the LPWAN devices.
-A custom codec is a typical Cumulocity microservice conforming to the following contract.
+A custom codec is a typical {{< product-c8y-iot >}} microservice conforming to the following contract.

 1. Exposes `/encode` and `/decode` REST endpoints conforming to the Open API spec can be downloaded [here](/files/rest/lpwan-custom-codec-decode.json).
 2. LPWAN agent identifies the custom codec microservice through the Device Type associated with the Device.